grollins/sardine/README.rst

 General dependencies:

-1. Install XCode and its Command Line Tools (get them in the App Store)
+1. Install XCode and its Command Line Tools (available in the App Store)

 2. Install Homebrew::